wisetime-io/wisetime-sql-connector/README.md

   ORDER BY [code];
 ```

 In the above example, we have provided a query that the connector will run and sync all the fetched activity types to WiseTime in one request if any of the activity type has been changed/created/deleted since previous sync.

+It's highly recommended to use `ORDER BY` in your query to reduce the potential load on WiseTime as we use a caching mechanism that is order-dependent

 Selecting an empty list will disable all the existing WiseTime activity types.